Meet the EcoRoll founders

 Trees are a critical part of our ecosystem, give us oxygen, and serve as important carbon dioxide absorbers, the main heat-trapping gas linked to global climate change.
 Globally, 27,000 trees are flushed down the toilet and dumped in landfills every day, and we didn't think that was okay.
 And we know you don' either.

 In addition to deforestation, packaging remains highly problematic—plastic.
 Here in Aotearoa, much of the plastic we put out for recycling is landfilled—380,000 tonnes of it where sits for hundreds of years, emitting methane, which is terrible for the planet.
 Of the 45,000 tonnes of plastic collected for recycling and 90% of that is exported.
-Considering that only 9% of all plastic ever produced has been recycled globally, recycling is ineffective.
+And considering that only 9% of all plastic ever produced has been recycled globally, recycling is ineffective.

 So next time you are wiping with EcoRoll, we hope you feel proud, knowing the impact of your choice, switching to bamboo has on this planet.
 We know we are!
 And finally, whether you've been with us for two years or two weeks, a big thank you from us for your support and commitment to EcoRoll and the planet.